HadrienG2/async-ops/README.md

 - Expanding the abstraction to smaller scales (coroutines) and larger scales (interprocess communication, OpenCL, IO, remote procedure calls)
 - Extra options for asynchronous callback scheduling

+## License

+This crate is distributed under the terms of the LGPLv3 license.
+See the LICENSE-LGPL-3.0.md file for details.

+More relaxed licensing (Apache, MIT, BSD...) may also be negociated, in exchange of a financial contribution.
+Contact me for details at knights_of_ni AT gmx DOTCOM.